top of page

 E-mail: cmfraga@ccsdecania.ufrj.br

 Bio: Carlos Alberto Manssour Fraga is an undergraduate pharmacist from UFRJ Pharmacy School in 1988, an M.S.
-(1981), and a PhD (1994) in Organic Chemistry from UFRJ Institute of Chemistry.
+(1981), and a Ph.D.
+(1994) in Organic Chemistry from UFRJ Institute of Chemistry.
 Tenure professor at the UFRJ Institute of Biomedical Sciences, where he has been working since 1992 as faculty.
 He is a tutor within the Graduation Program in Chemistry at the UFRJ Institute of Chemistry and also within the Graduation Program in Biomedical Sciences at the UFRJ Institute of Biomedical Sciences, where he tutored over 50 theses and dissertations in the area of medicinal chemistry.
-CNPq 1A Researcher and FAPERJ Scientist of Our State, he contributed as author or inventor of more than 200 papers in international indexed journals, and 21 national and international patents in the area of pharmaceuticals.
+CNPq 1A Researcher and FAPERJ Scientist of Our State, he contributed as author or inventor of more than 200 papers in internationally indexed journals and 21 national and international patents in the area of pharmaceuticals.
 He develops his research activities in the UFRJ Laboratory of Evaluation and Synthesis of Bioactive Substances (LASSBio), working in the areas of medicinal chemistry, synthesis, and chemical-pharmaceutical technology of bioactive prototypes.

 Cláudia Lucia Martins da Silva